Iwan Shenton: Youth and amateur rugby

+Scarlets

 For the 2022–2023 season, Shenton signed for the Scarlets.
 Shenton made his first appearance in a preseason friendly against Bristol Bears.
 He made his competitive debut for the Scarlets in Round 7 of the 2022–23 United Rugby Championship against Leinster.
 On 10 March 2023, Shenton started against the Saracens in a friendly, and scored his first try.